microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-emergencycalls.md

 ---
 # Get change notifications for Microsoft Teams emergency call event updates

-Microsoft Teams supports notifications with emergency calls which can be routed to inform specific security personnels within Teams.
-Graph emergency call events notification extends that capability to allow emergency calling notifications to be received outside of Teams (i.e. your own client application) as shown in the diagram below.
+Microsoft Teams supports notifications with emergency calls which can be routed to inform specific security personnel within Teams.
+Graph emergency call events notification extends that capability to allow emergency calling notifications to be received outside of Teams (for example, by your own client application) as shown in the following diagram.

 ![Emergency call events notification flow diagram](./images/Change-notification-emergency-call-flow.png)

 1. The Teams tenant admin configures [emergency calling](https://learn.microsoft.com/en-us/microsoftteams/configure-dynamic-emergency-calling) for the tenant.
 2. The client application creates a Graph emergency call event subscription.
-3. When a Teams user makes an emergency call (i.e. dial 911) on Teams, the emergency call event notification is fired to the client application.
+3. The emergency call event notification is fired to the client application When a Teams user makes an emergency call (for example, 911) on Teams.
-4. To continue to be subscribed to emergency call event notifications, the client application will either [renew](/graph/api/subscription-update) the existing subscription before the expiry period or [create](/graph/api/subscription-post-subscriptions) a new one after the expiry period.
+4. The client application either [renews](/graph/api/subscription-update) the existing subscription before the expiry period or [creates](/graph/api/subscription-post-subscriptions) a new one after the expiry period to continue to subscribe to emergency call event notifications.

 ## Permissions